MedicalPatchNet: A Patch-Based Self-Explainable AI Architecture for Chest X-ray Classification: Discussion

 Consider the following thought experiment: Imagine a neural network that achieves high accuracy in fracture detection on a hypothetical dataset.
 In this dataset, images with fractures consistently display a laterality marker ``R,'' whereas those without fractures have a marker ``L.'' Suppose the trained network relies entirely on these laterality markers for classification.
 Now, consider two explainability methods: Method $A$ accurately highlights the true basis for classification.
 Method $B$, however, randomly highlights bone regions regardless of fracture presence.
 If evaluated solely by how often they correctly localize or identify the fracture, method $B$ might appear superior to method $A$, as it occasionally overlaps with fractures by chance, whereas method $A$ consistently highlights only laterality markers and never directly indicates fractures.

 This underscores that evaluations relying solely on segmentation accuracy or hit rate are inadequate for comparing explainability methods.
+A concrete example is cardiomegaly: human annotators often contour or point to the entire enlarged cardiac silhouette, which is clinically natural, whereas saliency methods typically highlight only those edges of the heart or mediastinum that are most discriminative for the model.
+Both behaviours are reasonable from their respective perspectives, but they yield different spatial patterns and can therefore create apparent performance gaps between human and model explanations when compared against dense radiologist segmentations.
 As described by the authors of the CheXlocalize paper, they evaluate how well post-hoc saliency methods perform on localization tasks \cite{Saporta2022CheXlocalize}.
 This, however, does not necessarily align with the goal of explaining the neural network's decision as precisely as possible.
 The same holds true for evaluating saliency methods based on the visual assessment of saliency maps by human experts.
 Just because a saliency map appears to align with a human expert’s reasoning does not necessarily mean the network relied on the same visual features for classification.
 For a radiologist in the thought experiment, examining bones like method $B$ would seem more intuitive when searching for a fracture than focusing on laterality markers like method $A$.